-The past decades have seen concerted efforts to diversity the economy of the State, and Pawtucket has participated in that undertaking.
-In the case of Pawtucket, major political reforms preceded extensive physical changes to the city. a home rule charter went into effect in 1954 providing a strong mayoral and unicameral City Council form of government, a clear organizational format, with professional officials and staff.
-Since 1956 the city has been a leader in community development programs, modernized and upgraded facilities and services, it has maintained consistent budgeting and fiscal methods, and instituted modern planning, programming, and management techniques.
+The past decades have seen concerted efforts to diversify the economy of the State, and Pawtucket has participated in that undertaking.
+In the case of Pawtucket, major political reforms preceded extensive physical changes to the city.
+A home rule charter went into effect in 1954 providing a strong mayoral and unicameral City Council form of government, a clear organizational format, with professional officials and staff.
+Since 1956 the city has been a leader in community development programs, modernized and upgraded facilities and services.
+It has maintained consistent budgeting and fiscal methods, and instituted modern planning, programming, and management techniques.

 General Demographic Characteristics